prakharmrsl/easypcceo.github.io/pages/pc-cases/nas.md

 All in all, this thing makes great use of space and if you're in the market for a micro ATX NAS case, the Node 804 is going to be your best bet.

-## ATX NAS Case: Silverstone Grandia GD08B
+## Best ATX NAS Case: Silverstone Grandia GD08B

 <div class="vid-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-MZRGqyg0is" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>